Reserve Bank Health Society Review

 There are several options to choose from when you need to make a claim on your RBHS policy.

 - How do I make an extras claim?
-If you need to make an extras clam, many health care funds will allow you to swipe your membership card and claim your benefits electronically whenever you receive treatment.
+If you need to make an extras claim, many health care funds will allow you to swipe your membership card and claim your benefits electronically whenever you receive treatment.
 However, many extras benefits can also be claimed online through the Reserve Bank Health Society website, or by completing a claim form and then emailing, faxing or posting it back to the fund along with any receipts.
 There’s even a mobile claiming app for smartphones and tablets that’s designed to make it even easier to lodge a health insurance claim.

 - What do I need for making a hospital claim?
 When it comes to medical and hospital claims, in most cases your doctor or hospital should send the bill straight to Reserve Bank Health Society.
 However, where required you can submit a claim form to RBHS via mail, email or fax.